LouisDesdoigts/dLux/docs/index.md

 ∂Lux has been built to be as simple and easy as possible for end-users, without abstracting them away from the underlying computations.

+We are currently building examples and documentation!
+We currently have two tutorial notebooks, showing the basics of how to optimise simple and more complex models [here](https://github.com/LouisDesdoigts/dLux/tree/main/notebooks).
+Please note that this software is still under development and so is subject to change.

-There are two main types of classes that form the foundation of ∂Lux, the `OpticalSystem()` and the layers.
-In order to construct a model of an optical system, you define the series of operations/transforms that is performed on the input wavefront in a list, which is passed as an argument to the `OpticalSystem()` class.
+∂Lux is based on two main classes: the `OpticalSystem` and the layers.
+A ∂Lux optical model consists of a list of operations/transforms performed on the input wavefront, which is passed as an argument to the `OpticalSystem` class.
 Each transformation or operation is a single 'layer' in that list.
 For a very simple optical a typical list of layers would look something like this:

 ```
 layers = [